Specific needs

 Passengers with reduced mobility or special needs can book accessible seats on the train and request assistance in station and on train.
 To do so, you must indicate that your booking includes a passenger with a special needs request (a maximum of two passengers with special needs applies for each online booking) when you select the number and type of passengers in your reservation.
 We will then invite you to complete a short form to determine your needs.

 To report your specific needs, you must select the “Other needs” option, then select the option associated to oxygen and respirators.
-If the options provided do not meet your needs, or if your needs meet more than one category, please call us toll-free at 1-888-VIA-RAIL (1-888-842-7245) or TTY 1-800-268-9503 (for persons who are deaf or hard-of-hearing) to make your booking.
+If the options provided do not meet your needs, or if your needs meet more than one category, please call us toll-free at 1-888-VIA-RAIL (1-888-842-7245) or TTY 1-800-268-9503 (for persons who are deaf or hard of hearing) to make your booking.

 Good to know!